HandsAppDevelopment/xcode-templates/readme.md

 This script will copy HandsApp project template to `~/Library/Developer/Xcode/Templates/Project Templates/HandsApp` where Xcode will be able to find it.

+    chmod +x install_handsapp_network_ios_app_template.sh
+    ./install_handsapp_ios_app_template.sh

+This script will copy HandsApp project template for networking to `~/Library/Developer/Xcode/Templates/Project Templates/HandsApp` where Xcode will be able to find it.

     chmod +x install_empty_swift_file_template.sh
     ./install_empty_swift_file_template.sh